 A. Stop sharing the webcam B. Hosts can switch to the Grid layout when multiple webcams are being used C. Hosts can switch to the Filmstrip layout when multiple webcams are being used D. Make the Video pod full screen.
 E. Menu icon to access all options of the Video pod F. Close video (appears when a meeting host or a meeting presenter hovers pointer over the video) G. Pause video (appears when anyone hovers pointer over the video)

 To optimize bandwidth consumption, share your video using the Adobe Connect application for desktop.
-A persistent notifier to use the add-in is displayed.
+A persistent notifier to use the application is displayed.
 For details about the Adobe Connect application, see Sharing a computer screen, document, or whiteboard.

 By default, only Hosts and Presenters can broadcast video.
 However, Hosts can enable participants to broadcast by doing any of the following: